 Type of Plan.
 This Plan is a special type of retirement plan commonly referred to as a 401(k) plan.
-Under the Plan, you may choose to have a specific percentage or dollar amount withheld from your salary and have such amount deposited directly into a 401(k) account on your behalf.
+Under the Plan, you may elect to have a portion of your salary deposited directly into a 401(k) account on your behalf.
 This pre-tax contribution is called a "Salary Deferral."
 As a pre-tax contribution, you do not have to pay any income tax while your Salary Deferrals are held in the Plan, and any earnings on your Salary Deferrals are not taxed while they stay in the Plan.